-Managers have the responsibility to maintain an awareness of good practices in their own area of operation and ensure that these are followed appropriately.
+Business Managers have the responsibility to maintain an awareness of good practices in their own area of operation and ensure that these are followed appropriately.

-The corporate management team will provide a corporate overview of VFM to ensure that initiatives are not restricted to individual service areas.
+The Senior Leadership Team will provide a corporate overview of VFM to ensure that initiatives are not restricted to individual service areas.